 Externships "Learning by Serving"

-Students may enroll in up to two externships during their time in law school and may take the course for either 2 or 3 credits (one (1) credit for every 42.5 hours of work in the placement).
-Externships include a required one-hour class component which will supplement the experience and count toward the overall hourly requirement.
+Externships include a required one-hour class component and counts toward the overall hourly requirement.
 Students may be paid and receive credit for an externship.

 For Students: Externship Search Process

-Check Connect for current externship opportunity postings.
-Apply for an advertised, open position by uploading your application materials as instructed.
-The employer will then contact you for the next steps.
-Sometimes the employer will want to conduct an interview and then select the right fit for their position.
+Sometimes the employer will want to conduct an interview and then select the right fit for the position.
 If there is not a posting for an opportunity you are interested in, contact one of the SCSO professionals for an appointment to discuss how to search for and apply for an opportunity.
 Often there is an employer who may be interested if asked.
 Once you have successfully secured an offer, see the registration process below for the next step.

 Registration Process

 Once you have secured an externship placement, complete the registration form.
-Email your completed registration form to Hope Eckert for review and approval.
+Email your completed registration form to Professor Hope Eckert for review and approval.
 Once approved the Registrar’s Office will be notified and will send a CRN by email for your enrollment in your my.unm account.
 Enrollment will not be permitted without prior approval.

 For Employers

-Students will be available to work in an externship during a regular semester which is typically 15 weeks and in summer which is 10 weeks.
-Remember that you must advertise your position far enough in advance that you may interview and select before the start of each semester.
 The lawyer supervisor is expected to provide students with training in lawyering skills, such as, client interviewing, counseling, negotiation, legal drafting, case evaluation and planning, case management, time and office management, argumentation, and applied legal research.
 Students should be exposed to the professional responsibilities of a lawyer.
 Whenever ethical issues arise, the supervising lawyer is expected to explore these issues in depth with the student.

 In order to receive credit for the class students are expected to produce ten (10) pages of written product which may be all one document or may be numerous items.